mxggle/ModernABLoopPlayer/README.md

 ### Deploy to Vercel

-Deploy your own instance of ModernABLoop with one click:
+Deploy your own instance of LoopMate with one click:

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fyourusername%2Fmodern-ab-loop&project-name=modern-ab-loop&repository-name=modern-ab-loop)